Harvey Boulter

-Harvey Boulter (born 7 November 1969) is an entrepreneur, the chairman and chief executive of Porton Group, a venture capital group.
+Harvey Boulter (born 7 November 1969) is an entrepreneur, Lili Boulter-Stephenson.
+He is the chairman and chief executive of Porton Group, a venture capital group.
 He came to public prominence in 2011 through the Porton Group's legal case with 3M which alerted the UK press to what became the Liam Fox and Adam Werritty scandal, and led to the resignation of the former as Secretary of State for Defence.

 Biography

 Harvey Boulter was raised in Worthing, South East England, and went to the University of Bristol in 1988 where he studied Economics and Accountancy.
 Boulter graduated as a chartered accountant (Institute of Chartered Accountants in England and Wales) and as a member of the Chartered Institute for Securities & Investment (CISI) in 1994.

 Boulter joined Union Bank of Switzerland (UBS) in 1994 based in London.
 During this time, Boulter won an advisory mandate for the UK Ministry of Defence to consider the privatization of certain of their research assets.
 This led to Defence Evaluation and Research Agency being split into what became QinetiQ and Defence Science and Technology Laboratory, headquartered at Porton Down.
 It was here that Boulter first identified certain military technologies that were potentially of material value in the civilian sector.
 Boulter has held a number of security clearances, including Secret and Top Secret during his career.

 In 2004, he was made a Fellow of ICAEW and in 2016 he was made a Fellow of CISI.